-In 1882 the town was established at the site of a mineral well.
-The well-formed the focal point for the development of a central business district with a train depot, hotel, general merchandise store, drug store, bank, post office, lumber company, and blacksmith.
+In 1882, the town was established at the site of a mineral well.
+The well-formed focal point for developing a central business district with a train depot, hotel, general merchandise store, drug store, bank, post office, lumber company, and blacksmith.
 In 1886 the Fort Worth and New Orleans Railway Company was built through Kennedale to Waxahachie.

 • In the late 1940s, Kennedale had a population of 325 residents and eight businesses.